corda/corda/docs/source/messaging.rst

 Supporting the messaging layer is a network map service, which is responsible for tracking public nodes on the network.

-Nodes have an internal component, the network map cache, which contains a copy of the network map (which is just a document).
-When a node starts up its cache fetches a copy of the full network map, and requests to be notified of changes.
-The node then registers itself with the network map service, and the service notifies subscribers that a new node has joined the network.
+Nodes have an internal component, the network map cache, which contains a copy of the network map (which is backed up in the database to persist that information across the restarts in case of network map server is down).
+When a node starts up its cache fetches a copy of the full network map (from the server or from filesystem for quick deployments), after that polls on regular time interval for network map and applies any related changes locally.
 Nodes do not automatically deregister themselves, so (for example) nodes going offline briefly for maintenance are retained in the network map, and messages for them will be queued, minimising disruption.

-Nodes submit signed changes to the map service, which then forwards update notifications on to nodes which have requested to be notified of changes.

-The network map currently supports:

-* Looking up nodes by service
-* Looking up node for a party
-* Suggesting a node providing a specific service, based on suitability for a contract and parties, for example suggesting an appropriate interest rates oracle for an interest rate swap contract.
-Currently no recommendation logic is in place.
+Additionally, on every restart and on daily basis nodes submit signed `NodeInfo`s to the map service.
+When network map gets signed, these changes are distributed as new network data. `NodeInfo` republishing is treated as a heartbeat from the node, based on that network map service is able to figure out which nodes can be considered as stale and removed from the network map document after `eventHorizon` time.

 Message queues
 --------------